Simumatik/python-controller/README.md

 # python-controller
-This library allows communicating with controller using the UDP driver through the Gateway.
+This library allows communicating with a controller component using the UDP driver through the Gateway.

 # How to use it